The-Marcy-Lab-School/se-unit-7/lesson-9-ORM_Libraries/practice/practice-set-instructions.md

     This will install Sequelize and save it in our package.json file.
 Installing pg-hstore Sequelize Postgres-specific hstore within Sequelize.

-7. Create database
+6. Create Database
     a. `createdb sequelize-practice`

-8. Set Up a Models
+7. Set Up a Models
     a. `mkdir models`
     b. `cd models`
     c. `touch index.js`